rfo909/RForth/README.txt

 2025-08 RFO v3

-# NOTE: the C code is completely obsolete with this new design.
-# Must first implement an interpreter in CFT, to verify the code.

 The big change compared to the previous attempt is that we operate with local tags between each of the global ones.
 This simplifies code greatly.